KNUTSEN & LUDVIGSEN (Cornerhagen)

 Midsummer Eve in Bergen: bonfires, celebrations and nearly 19 hours of daylight.
-Complete visitor guide to sankthans.
+Complete visitor guide to sankthans 2026.
+8 events right now.

 Sankthans (also called jonsok or St. John's Eve) on June 23 is one of Norway's oldest celebrations, with roots in Norse traditions marking the summer solstice.
 In Bergen, massive bonfires are lit along the coast, on harbour islands and in parks — the most famous at Nordnes, Sandviken and the islands of Askøy and Holsnøy.